Mitchell M. Merin

-Mitchell M. Merin (born August 1953) served as President and Chief Operating Officer of Morgan Stanley's investment management division (MSIM) from 1998 to 2005.
+Mitchell M. Merin (born August 1953) is an American business executive and banker who served as President and Chief Operating Officer of Morgan Stanley's investment management division (MSIM) from 1998 to 2005.

 Early life and education

 Merin was born in August 1953 in Hartford, Connecticut.
 He earned a bachelor's degree in Economics from Trinity College in 1975 and an MBA in finance and accounting from Northwestern University in 1977.

 Early career and Dean Witter

 Merin's first job was as an auditor for Touche Ross, at the time one of the Big Eight accounting firms.
 After working on the Sears account for Touche Ross, Merin joined Sears in May 1981 as a manager of financial analysis.
 While working on Sears' bid to acquire Dean Witter Reynolds, Merin met Philip Purcell in 1981, at the time Sears' senior vice president for corporate administration.
 Together, they launched the Discover Card in 1985, and when Purcell became CEO of Dean Witter in 1986 he quickly named Merin treasurer and gave him a mandate to serve as a liaison between Purcell and other Sears' executives.

 In 1993 Dean Witter was spun off by Sears into a separate entity, and Purcell was made head of the new company.
 Purcell appointed Merin to key positions within the company, including chief administrative officer, chief strategist, executive vice president and chief administrative officer.
 Merin's final role within Dean Witter was to help oversee the 1997 merger of the company with Morgan Stanley.